From Moral Issues that Divide Us and Applied Ethics: A Sourcebook

 The remaining four categories differ based on their potential for abuse, their legitimate use in medical practice, and their addictive nature.
 The fifth schedule is the least restrictive and includes drugs that have minimal potential for abuse, accepted medical use, and a low risk of addiction.
 A good example is cough medicines with small amounts of codeine.
 In total, over 200 drugs are listed among the five schedules.

 U.S. drug laws are created and administered both by individual states and the federal government.
 The federal government’s position on drugs is characterized by what it calls the “war on drugs,” a phrase coined in 1971 by President Richard Nixon who described drug abuse as "public enemy number one in the United States."
 The White House Office of National Drug Control Policy (ONDCP) is responsible for establishing “policies, priorities, and objectives for the Nation's drug control program” (www.whitehousedrugpolicy.gov).
 They identify possible points of disruption along the drug supply line, seek out drug dealers, establish treatment programs for drug users, and have ad campaigns that discourage drug use.
-One their particularly controversial ad campaigns during the late 1990s involved secretly funding television networks for include anti-drug messages within the plot lines of some of the most popular primetime sit-coms and dramas.
+One of their most memorable ad campaigns was one depicting an egg in a frying pan.
+A hot frying pan was displayed, and the narrator said “This is drugs.”
+Next, an egg placed in and began sizzling, and the narrator said “this is your brain on drugs.
+Any questions?”
+A particularly controversial ad campaign during the late 1990s involved secretly funding television networks to include anti-drug messages within the plot lines of some of the most popular primetime sit-coms and dramas.
 The ONDCP would examine the scripts beforehand and suggest changes that would qualify the network for funding.
-The ONDCP argued that these embedded messages were more effective than normal anti-drug public service commercials, but denied that they dictated any changes in those programs.
+The ONDCP argued that these embedded messages were more effective than normal anti-drug public service commercials, but denied that they dictated any script changes in those programs to the show’s producers.
+They have since abandoned these ad campaigns.
 The ONDCP determines how much of the nation’s drug control efforts should go towards prevention, or treatment, or enforcement.
 Liberal administrations typically emphasize prevention and treatment more than conservative administrations do, as exemplified in the following statement from the ONDCP during the Obama administration:

 Preventing drug use before it begins is a cost-effective, common-sense way to build safe and healthy communities Research on adolescent brain development shows the value of focusing prevention on young people: those who reach the age of 21 without developing an addiction are very unlikely to do so afterward.
 [National Drug Control Strategy, 2010]